HeercoGrond/Voxosonus/README.md

 ## Requirements

 This framework will only run on iOS 11.x devices.
-Beware before you use this pod.
+Beware before you use this framework.

 ## Author